netscaler/netscaler-xds-adaptor/docs/istio-integration/README.md

 The statistical data of a Citrix ADC ingress device can be exported to the Prometheus using [Citrix ADC Metrics Exporter](https://github.com/citrix/citrix-adc-metrics-exporter).

 [Citrix Observability Exporter](https://github.com/citrix/citrix-observability-exporter) is a microservice that collects metrics from Citrix ADCs, and export them to endpoints such as Zipkin, Kafka, and Prometheus.
-For more information about Citrix Observability Exporter, see [Citrix Observability Exporter](https://github.com/citrix/citrix-observability-exporter) documentation.
+For more information about Citrix ADC Observability Exporter, see [Citrix ADC Observability Exporter](https://github.com/citrix/citrix-observability-exporter) documentation.

 #### Telemetry in an Ingress or Egress Gateway